 However, SmartOcto is reluctant to use such personal data.
-If we process such data, for example in a publication on our blog on another form of publications, we always ensure that the data is anonymized.
+If we process such data, for example in a publication on our blog on another form of publications, we always ensure that the data is anonymised.

-Furthermore, SmartOcto has made as many technical and organizational provisions as possible to ensure that when information is deleted, it no longer returns to the Website and / or Service.
+Furthermore, SmartOcto has made as many technical and organisational provisions as possible to ensure that when information is deleted, it no longer returns to the Website and / or Service.
 Users can delete data themselves in the bundles and ink environment.

 By bundling public information and relating it to published stories, SmartOcto helps its customers make better decisions about their content and distribution strategies.
 Legally speaking, SmartOcto invokes the legitimate interest of SmartOcto and its users to enable these decisions.

 Individuals who post online have an interest in protecting their privacy.
 SmartOcto takes this privacy interest into account.
 For example, you can have your personal information deleted at SmartOcto (see further below), SmartOcto respects the privacy settings of all social media platforms, SmartOcto makes agreements about confidentiality with employees, customers and suppliers and SmartOcto has taken various safeguards for a secure IT infrastructure. .

 SmartOcto stores data, including personal data, insofar as this is necessary for its services to function properly.